samadhidew/Gas-Detector/README.md

 # Gas-Detector
-A project done by using an Arduino to detect gas and fire in an emergency
+A project done by using an Arduino to detect gas and fire in an emergency.
+Develop using tinkercad.